QubesOS/qubes-core-admin-client/doc/manpages/qvm-backup.rst

 Arguments
 ---------

-The first positional parameter is the backup location (directory path, or command to pipe backup to).
+The first positional parameter is the backup location (absolute directory path, or command to pipe backup to).
 After that you may specify the qubes you'd like to backup.
 If not specified, all qubes are included.

 Authors
 -------